mimoo/Diffie-Hellman_Backdoor/README.md

 The person who pushed the commit is *Gerhard Rieger* who is the same person who fixed it a year later.
 In the comment he refers to *Zhigang Wang*, an Oracle employee at the time who has yet to comment on his mistake.

 This research tries to understand how this could be a backdoor.
 And more particularly, a [NOBUS](https://en.wikipedia.org/wiki/NOBUS) one (*Nobody But Us*).
-In the quest of building proofs of concepts I will also check:
+Here are the objectives of this research:

+* Build a proof of concept of such a NOBUS backdoor
-* if I can use the backdoor
+* In failures of building NOBUS backdoors, check if I can use the socat backdoor
-* if it really seems like it is a backdoor
+* Try to answer: "does it look like a backdoor?"

 # Human errors